ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 - **Prefill Phase**: Tested with 4 nodes (4x8xH100), achieving 50,302 tokens per second per node with a prompt length of 4000.
 - **Decode Phase**: Tested with 9 nodes (9x8xH100, half of DeepSeek’s), achieving 22,282 tokens per second per node with an input length of 2000.
 Under simulated Multi-Token Prediction (MTP) conditions with deliberately slowed attention mechanisms, throughput remained robust at 17,373 tokens per second per node with an input length of 4000.

+To simulate MTP’s effects, we firstly double the batch size and halve the Key-Value (KV) cache length to maintain the same workload for computations and memory access patterns.
+Moreover, we insert dummy kernels after the real attention computation to ensure the attention phase takes the same time as in DeepSeek’s profile, accurately reflecting the slowdown caused by MTP’s attention mechanism.

 These results are illustrated in the bar chart below: